Ryan-De-Sousa/CSCI2000-Final-Project-Group04/README.md

 Conclusion:

-In conclusion the analysis of this data helped us to understand what the main factors are behind a studentís test scores.
+In conclusion the analysis of this data helped us to understand what the main factors are behind a student‚Äôs test scores.
 We learned that the two most important factors are weather or not the student ate lunch that day and the test preparation they did, other smaller factors are the gender of the student and their race however they are not as significant.
-Surprisingly the parentís education did not play much of a role in a childís grades aside from the extremes in being when the parent has a masterís degree, or when the parent dropped out of high school.
-In order to improve the project the next steps would be to include more factors in the data such as the studentís attendance and past grades, these datapoints would help us to understand the influence of attendance to class as well as to see if the lower grades stem from the studentís current education or from past issues.
+Surprisingly the parent‚Äôs education did not play much of a role in a child‚Äôs grades aside from the extremes in being when the parent has a master‚Äôs degree, or when the parent dropped out of high school.
+In order to improve the project the next steps would be to include more factors in the data such as the student‚Äôs attendance and past grades, these datapoints would help us to understand the influence of attendance to class as well as to see if the lower grades stem from the student‚Äôs current education or from past issues.

 Data from:
-Seshapanpu, J., 2018.†Students Performance in Exams. [online] Kaggle.com.
+Seshapanpu, J., 2018.¬†Students Performance in Exams. [online] Kaggle.com.
 Available at: <https://www.kaggle.com/spscientist/students-performance-in-exams/version/1?select=StudentsPerformance.csv> [Accessed 1 December 2021].

 Acknowledgements:
-This project was submitted as the final course project for CSCI 2000U ìScientific Data Analysisî during Fall 2021.
+This project was submitted as the final course project for CSCI 2000U ‚ÄúScientific Data Analysis‚Äù during Fall 2021.
 The authors certify that the work in this repository is original and that all appropriate resources are rightfully cited